mouelhis/adawrplatoon/README.md

 # Distributed control of wheeled robots platoons using the middlware PolyORB

-This github repository is an Ada implementation of the design approach presented in the paper [Distributed Object-Oriented Design of Autonomous Control Systems for Connected Vehicle Platoons](https://hal.archives-ouvertes.fr/hal-01592739) (doi : 10.1109/ICECCS.2017.32).
+This github repository is an Ada implementation of the distributed speed controller for platoons of connected wheeled robot.
+The software design and protyping approaches are presented in [\[Ref\]].

-See the animations videos below<br/>
+See animations in these Youtube videos:<br/>
 https://www.youtube.com/watch?v=2WHyy5Z7nv4<br/>
 https://www.youtube.com/watch?v=vIlWZUfYKIY<br/>
 https://www.youtube.com/watch?v=Cl-vGISxBe4

-Robots are directly controlled by the Romeo All-in-One V1.3 boards enslaved by Raspberry Pi (RPi) 3 cards on which a distributed software application of platooning control is deployed and executed under real-time (Preempt_RT) Linux kernels.
-The control software  is implemented in Ada and based on the object-oriented component-based design approach presented in the [reference paper](https://hal.archives-ouvertes.fr/hal-01592739).
+Robots are directly controlled by Romeo All-in-One V1.3 boards enslaved by Raspberry Pi (RPi) 3 cards on which a distributed software application of platooning control is deployed and executed under real-time (Preempt_RT) Linux kernels.
+The control software  is implemented in Ada and based on the object-oriented component-based design approach presented in [\[Ref\]].
 Distribution in the application is managed by the middleware PolyORB (maintained by AdaCore).

 ## Wheeled robots setting